Flynn (NT)

 Flynn was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Flynn's population was found to be more culturally diverse than most local markets, with 29.8% born overseas and 30.3% speaking a language other than English at home.
-Christianity was the predominant religion in Flynn, comprising 45.3% of its population.
-The category 'Other' showed an overrepresentation in Flynn compared to the rest of NT, making up 2.8% versus 2.1%.
+Flynn's population showed higher overseas birth percentage at 29.8%, with 30.3% speaking a language other than English at home, compared to most local markets.
+Christianity was the predominant religion in Flynn, comprising 45.3% of its people.
+The category 'Other' was notably overrepresented in Flynn at 2.8%, compared to Rest of NT's 5.2%.

 Frequently Asked Questions - Diversity